Home > Blogs > What is selenium? introduction to selenium...Read More

 Reduced Waste: IoT provides real-time data, allowing for better resource management and decision-making.
 For example, if a manufacturer discovers a problem with many vehicle engines, he can track the manufacturing plan for those engines and use the manufacturing belt to resolve the problem.

-Improved Customer Engagement: The Internet of Things (IoT) allows you to improve customer experience by recognising problems and streamlining the process.
+Improved Customer Engagement: The Internet of Things (IoT) allows you to improve customer experience by recognizing problems and streamlining the process.

 11) What is the APX4 protocol from Bluegiga?